jijihohococo/ichi-orm/README.md

 ## Configuration Primary Key

 In default, the primary key for the table is represented "id".
-If you want to change that you can customize in your model class
+If you want to change that, you can customize in your model class

 ```php
 protected function getID(){